lynnfaraday/aresmush.com/tutorials/install/server-shell.md

 As part of the game installation, it will create an "ares" user and password.
 Use the "ares" user for day-to-day operations and save the "root" user for things that require special permissions.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** All of the command line tools you use once the game is set up, like starting the game and doing upgrades, are designed to be run as the **ares** user.
+{% include note.html content="All of the command line tools you use once the game is set up, like starting the game and doing upgrades, are designed to be run as the **ares** user.
 You'll need to either log in as that user or `su - ares` to switch to them with a privileged account.
-Otherwise things won't work right.
+Otherwise things won't work right." %}

 ## How to Connect